Basil

 Basil vs. Peppermint

-Thyme is quieter, more contemplative, earthy and grounding in a way that slows you down.
-Basil moves in the opposite direction: upward, outward, social.
-Thyme supports introspection and solitude; basil encourages action and connection.
-If thyme helps you think through something alone, basil helps you talk through it with others.
+Thyme is quieter, more contemplative, earthy and grounding in a way that naturally slows a room down.
+Basil moves in the opposite direction: upward and outward, a greener line that pulls attention into shared action rather than solitary thought.
+Thyme supports introspection and solitude; Basil encourages connection and decision-making.
+If Thyme helps you sit with something in private, Basil helps you talk it through across the table with someone else.